Community, conversation, and emerging research

 And a running lecture series—consisting of invited outside speakers and works-in-progress presentations by UConn scholars—connects our students and faculty with a diverse range of practitioners in the field.

 UConn’s Consortium membership and its “Early Modern Studies” initiative provide a range of opportunities for students, staff, and faculty; all are encouraged to take part regardless of school or department.
-Our UConn community members may take advantage of Folger opportunities by applying for their fellowships and scholarly programs, which include workshops of varying lengths held in D.C.
+Our UConn community members may take advantage of Folger opportunities by applying for their fellowships and scholarly programs, which include workshops of varying lengths held in DC and throughout the consortium of forty-six universities.

 UConn's Folger Consortium Committee